benwhalley/mixr/docs/01-repeat-measures.md

 >        30.6
 ```

 The output here has extra information compared to `lm`.
 However like `lm` the coefficients from the model are listed, which `lmer` calls 'fixed effects'.

 In this case we only have an intercept, which we can compare with the lm output.

 - What is the difference between the weighted and unweighted average for all schools to 2 d.p.? <span class='webex-fitb' id = 'Q702894' ><input class='solveme  nospaces calculator' data-tol=0.05 data-digits=4 size=4  style='width:4em;'  data-answer='["0.49",".49"]'/><span class='solvedme'></span></span>

-<div class='solution'><button>Show answer</button>
+<div class='solution'><button class='solution-button'>Show answer</button>

 The difference is 0.49.